 Action 1.6.1 Prior to development of new riparian areas and wetlands in the Planning Area, applicants shall demonstrate adequate water rights and/or source(s) of water to meet consumptive needs of the riparian area or wetlands, and demonstrate that the project will not negatively impact prior beneficial uses or traditional uses of water resources, in accordance with State Engineer's Office regulations.

-Action 1.6.2 OSE guidelines for determining the consumptive needs of the riparian area or wetlands shall use the U.S. Soil Conservation Service Modified Blaney-Criddle Method, long-term weather data for the period from 1867 onward and consumptive-use coefficients developed by the U.S Bureau of Reclamation for riparian vegetation in the Middle Rio Grande Valley.
+Action 1.6.2: LCVA will advocate for policies including OSE guidelines for determining the consumptive needs of the riparian area or wetlands shall use the U.S. Soil Conservation Service Modified Blaney-Criddle Method, long-term weather data for the period from 1867 onward and consumptive-use coefficients developed by the U.S Bureau of Reclamation for riparian vegetation in the Middle Rio Grande Valley.
 The Consumptive Irrigation Requirement (CIR), an annual measure of water uptake by vegetation, exclusive of precipitation, shall be calculated for all proposed types of vegetation to be incorporated into the riparian area or wetlands.

-Action 1.6.3 All development of new projects in riparian areas and wetlands shall also comply with all County Code requirements including, without limitation, terrain management.
+Action 1.6.3: County Growth Management will ensure that all development of new projects in riparian areas and wetlands shall also comply with all County Code requirements including, without limitation, terrain management.
 Projects may also be subject to monitoring, which will be designed on a case-by-case basis, to ensure that the water rights associated with the project are not exceeded, and to address any possible negative impacts associated with the project.

 Goal 2: Protect the quality of surface and ground water.